125 mm anti-tank gun Octopus. Self-propelled anti-tank gun "Sprut-SD. You might be interested

 — afloat, h…………………..
 10

-Initially, landing was planned with the help of parachute-jet means.
-The development, which received the designation P260, was carried out by the Universal plant (Moscow) together with the Research Institute of Parachute Engineering (Moscow, parachute system) and NPO Iskra (Perm, powder rocket engines).
-They took as a basis the P235 parachute-jet systems developed for landing the BMP-3; as the basic rocket unit, a brake rocket engine produced by NPO Iskra, borrowed from the soft landing system of the Soyuz-type descent spacecraft, was considered.
-The technical design of the PRS P260 for the Sprut-SD was reviewed and defended in 1986.
+Initially, it was planned to land using parachute-jet means.
+The development, designated P260, was carried out by the Universal plant (Moscow) together with the Research Institute of Parachute Engineering (Moscow, parachute system) and NPO Iskra (Perm, powder rocket engines).
+The basis was taken from the P235 parachute-jet systems, developed for landing the BMP-3; The base rocket unit was considered to be a braking rocket engine produced by NPO Iskra, borrowed from the soft landing system of a Soyuz-type descent spacecraft.
+The technical design of the PRS P260 for Sprut-SD was reviewed and defended in 1986.

-Although several prototypes of the PRS were manufactured and a full cycle of preliminary ground tests was carried out, the analysis of the performance of the PRS revealed a large number of shortcomings, primarily in the complexity and cumbersome design of the PRS cassette unit, high manufacturing cost and complexity in operation.
-In the process of preliminary flight tests, problems were revealed in the operation of the selected parachute system.
-In addition, the PRS required a higher qualification of the service personnel.
-And the difficult economic situation in the country that developed during the “market reforms” did not allow even testing P260 facilities with brake propulsion systems.
+Although several prototypes of the PRS were manufactured and a full cycle of preliminary ground tests were carried out, an analysis of the performance of the PRS revealed a large number of disadvantages, which consist, first of all, in the complexity and cumbersome design of the PRD cassette unit, the high cost of manufacturing and difficulty in operation.
+During preliminary flight tests, problems were identified in the operation of the selected parachute system.
+In addition, PRS required higher qualifications of maintenance personnel.
+And the difficult economic situation in the country that developed during the “market reforms” did not make it possible to provide braking propulsion systems even for testing the P260.

-As a result, by a joint decision of the Air Force, the Airborne Forces and the MKPK "Universal" dated May 30, 1994, the PRS option was canceled and the development of the Sprut-PDS tools was approved in the version of a multi-dome parachute strapdown system with air cushioning, as unified as possible in terms of operating principles, components and components with serial means of landing PBS-950 for BMD-3.
-The parachute version of the Sprut-PDS landing equipment was designated P260M.
-Differences in the design of the P260M from the PBS-950 are due to an increase in the mass and dimensions of the landing object itself.
+As a result, by a joint decision of the Air Force, Airborne Forces and MKPK "Universal" on May 30, 1994, the PRS version was canceled and the development of the "Sprut-PDS" equipment was approved in the version of a multi-dome parachute strapdown system with air shock absorption, maximally unified in operating principles, components and components with serial landing equipment PBS-950 for BMD-3.
+The parachute version of the Sprut-PDS landing equipment received the designation P260M.
+The differences in the design of the P260M from the PBS-950 are due to the increase in the mass and dimensions of the landing object itself.

-The basis of the P-260M facilities was the 14-dome parachute system MKS-350-14M (based on a unified unit with a parachute with an area of 350 m2) with an exhaust parachute system VPS-14 and forced air cushioning with a mechanical pressurization unit (unified with PBS-950) .
-The minimum landing height had to be increased from the three hundred meters indicated in the TTZ to four hundred meters.
+The basis of the P-260M was the 14-dome parachute system MKS-350-14M (based on a unified block with a parachute with an area of 350 m2) with the VPS-14 exhaust parachute system and forced air shock absorption with a mechanical pressurization unit (unified with PBS-950) .
+Minimum height the landing had to be increased from three hundred to four hundred meters indicated in the technical specifications.

-Here again, the collapse of the integrated system for the development of weapons of the Airborne Forces, their means of landing and military transport aircraft manifested itself: by the time the SPTP 2S25 Sprut-SD was adopted, the P260M equipment was only undergoing flight design tests, and the upgraded Il-76MD-90 aircraft - flight tests.
+Here again the collapse of the complex system for developing airborne weapons, their landing equipment and military transport aircraft was revealed: by the time the SPTP 2S25 “Sprut-SD” was adopted into service, the P260M aircraft were only undergoing flight design tests, and the modernized Il-76MD-90 aircraft - flight tests.

-The finalization of the design of the 2S25 "Octopus-SD", which affected the external contours of the machine, required changes to be made to the landing equipment.
-At the moment, the P260M landing aids in the options for landing the "Object 952" and "Object 952A" have been brought to the state testing stage.
+Refinement of the 2S25 Sprut-SD design, which affected the external contours of the vehicle, required changes to the landing equipment.
+At the moment, the P260M landing equipment in the versions for landing the “Object 952” and “Object 952A” has been brought to the stage of state testing.

-The features of the P260M include the absence of a central unit (carriages for attaching cargo to the monorail are fixed directly on the vehicle body) and the introduction of a guide system for orienting the landing object in the direction of the wind.
-In this case, the role of the guide is played by the front carriage, which is detached after the object leaves the aircraft during landing.
-The suspension system includes an automatic uncoupling with a 12-second pyro-retarder.
-The mass of landing aids is in the range of 1802-1902 kg, which provides a monocargo flight mass of about 20,000 kg.
+Features of the P260M include the absence of a central unit (the carriages for securing the cargo to the monorail are fixed directly to the vehicle body) and the introduction of a hydraulic system for orienting the landing object in the direction of the wind.
+In this case, the role of the guiderop is played by the front carriage, which is detached after the object exits the aircraft during landing.
+The suspension system includes an automatic release with a 12-second pyro-retardant.
+The weight of the landing equipment is in the range of 1802-1902 kg, which ensures the flight weight of the monocargo is about 20,000 kg.

-From the Il-76 aircraft it is possible to land one object, from the Il-76M (MD) - two.
-The landing height above the landing area is from 400 to 1500 m at an aircraft flight speed of 300-380 km/h.
-The maximum vertical acceleration during landing is 15 g.
-To quickly bring the machine to combat readiness after landing, there is an accelerated mooring system.
-Without its use, the time to release the machine from the means of landing manually during the tests did not exceed 3 minutes.
+It is possible to land one object from an Il-76 aircraft, and two from an Il-76M (MD).
+The landing altitude above the landing site is from 400 to 1500 m at an instrument flight speed of 300-380 km/h.
+Maximum vertical overload during landing is 15 g.
+To quickly bring the machine into combat readiness after landing, an accelerated unmooring system is used.
+Without its use, the time to free the vehicle from the landing equipment manually during testing did not exceed 3 minutes.

-On March 25, 2010, as part of the exercises of the 76th Airborne Assault Division, SPTP 2S25 Sprut-SD and BMD-4M were successfully landed on the Kislovo landing site near Pskov as part of a parachute assault force, including 14 units of military equipment.
+On March 25, 2010, as part of the exercises of the 76th Air Assault Division, SPTP 2S25 “Sprut-SD” and BMD-4M were successfully landed at the Kislovo landing site near Pskov as part of a parachute landing, including 14 units of military equipment.
 On August 25 of the same year, similar drops of Sprut-SD and BMD-4M were carried out on the Budikhino landing site near the city of Kostroma.

-In the early 1980s, the development of a new light tank for the Ground Forces was stopped in the USSR.
-But soon the Airborne Forces became interested in a light machine with a “tank” power gun.
+In the early 1980s, the USSR stopped development of a new light tank for the Ground Forces.
+But soon the Airborne Forces became interested in a light vehicle with a “tank”-power gun.

 DEVICE, WEAPONS, TRANSPORTATION

-The machine is arranged according to the classical scheme with the front location of the control compartment, the middle - the fighting compartment and the aft - the engine compartment.
-In the stowed position, the commander and gunner are located in the vehicle body, in the control compartment.
+The vehicle is arranged according to a classic design with a front control compartment, a middle fighting compartment, and aft engine and transmission compartment.
+In the traveling position, the commander and gunner are located in the vehicle body, in the control compartment.

-The 125-mm 2A75 smoothbore gun, manufactured by plant No. 9 (Yekaterinburg), installed in a rotating turret, provides the vehicle with firepower at the level of the T-72, T-80, T-90 tanks.
-The gun has a vertical semi-automatic wedge gate, a galvanic shock trigger, a hydropneumatic recoil brake and a pneumatic knurler, an ejector.
+A 125-mm smoothbore gun 2A75, produced by Plant No. 9 (Ekaterinburg), installed in a rotating turret, provides the vehicle with firepower at the level of tanks T-72, T-80, T-90.
+The gun has a vertical semi-automatic wedge shutter, galvanic impact trigger, hydropneumatic recoil brake and pneumatic knurling, ejector.
 The recoil length of the gun is 740 mm.
-Installed two-plane stabilizer 2E64.
-The entire range of 125-mm tank gun rounds can be used for cannon firing, including shots with feathered armor-piercing sub-caliber, HEAT and high-explosive fragmentation shells.
-Shots - separate-sleeve loading with a partially burning sleeve.
-The 9K120 Svir guided weapon system with 9M119, 9M119F, 9M119F1 (ZUBK14 shots) or 9M119M (ZUBK20 Invar) guided missiles launched through the gun barrel can also be used.
-The fighting compartment is equipped with an automatic loader with a rotating conveyor for 22 shots and a chain rammer for shot elements.
+A two-plane stabilizer 2E64 was installed.
+The entire range of shots from 125 mm tank guns can be used to fire a cannon, including shots with finned armor-piercing sub-caliber, cumulative and high-explosive fragmentation shells.
+The shots are of separate-case loading with a partially burning cartridge case.
+The 9K120 "Svir" guided weapon system can also be used with 9M119, 9M119F, 9M119F1 (ZUBK14 rounds) or 9M119M (ZUBK20 "Invar" guided missiles) launched through the gun barrel.
+Combat compartment equipped with an automatic loader with a rotating conveyor for 22 shots and a chain rammer for shot elements.

 The fire control system includes a laser rangefinder and a digital ballistic computer.
-The gunner's workplace is equipped with a 1A40-1M rangefinder sight, a Buran-PA night sight, the commander's station is equipped with a 1K13-ZS Bug combined sight-guidance device with a night branch, a laser rangefinder, an information channel for launching and guiding a 125-mm guided rockets.
-The interchangeability of the commander and gunner is provided.
+The gunner's workplace is equipped with a 1A40-1M rangefinder sight, a Buran-PA night sight, the commander's station is equipped with a 1K13-ZS combined sight-guidance device "Bug" with a night branch, a laser rangefinder, an information channel for launching and aiming a 125-mm guided missile rockets.
+The interchangeability of the commander and gunner is ensured.

-Final drives - single-stage planetary.
-Chassis - with individual hydropneumatic suspension.
-The drive wheel is rear.
-Controlled hydropneumatic suspension allows you to change the ground clearance in the range from 100 to 500 mm from the driver's seat.
-Also, the hydraulic track tensioning mechanism is controlled from the driver's seat.
+Final drives are single-stage planetary.
+The chassis has individual hydropneumatic suspension.
+The drive wheel is rear-mounted.
+The controlled hydropneumatic suspension allows you to change the ground clearance in the range from 100 to 500 mm from the driver’s seat.
+The hydraulic track tensioning mechanism is also controlled from the driver’s seat.

-Caterpillar - steel, with a rubber-metal hinge, lantern gearing.
-The extended recoil length of the gun compared to the tank mount, combined with the recoil of the vehicle hull due to the operation of the hydropneumatic suspension, made it possible to use a gun with a high recoil momentum on a light chassis, while ensuring the stability of the SPTP when fired.
-The vehicle overcomes water obstacles without additional devices; two jet propulsion units provide afloat movement.
-The means of communication include the R-163-50U radio station and the R-163-UP radio receiver, the R-174 tank intercom.
-Airborne landing is carried out by parachute from altitudes from 400 to 1500 m using a special parachute multi-dome strapdown system P260M with a 14-dome parachute system MKS-350-14M and forced air cushioning.
-It is possible to land 2S25 with all three crew members inside the vehicle.
-The machine can be transferred by a heavy transport helicopter Mi-26T on an external sling.
+The caterpillar is steel, with a rubber-metal hinge, lantern engagement.
+The increased recoil length of the gun compared to a tank mount, combined with the recoil of the vehicle body due to the operation of the hydropneumatic suspension, made it possible to use a gun with a high recoil impulse on a lightweight chassis, while ensuring the SPTP stability when fired.
+The vehicle overcomes water obstacles without additional equipment; afloat movement is provided by two water-jet propulsors.
+Communication equipment includes the R-163-50U radio station and R-163-UP radio receiver, and the R-174 tank intercom.
+Airdropping is carried out by parachute from altitudes from 400 to 1500 m using a special multi-dome strapdown parachute system P260M with a 14-dome parachute system MKS-350-14M and forced air shock absorption.
+It is possible to land a 2S25 with all three crew members inside the vehicle.
+The vehicle can be transported by a Mi-26T heavy transport helicopter on an external sling.

-The volume of production of "Octopus-SD" was small - only 36 vehicles entered the troops.
-In connection with the transfer of the production of airborne combat vehicles from Volgograd to Kurgan and, accordingly, the transfer of the “family” of armored vehicles for the Airborne Forces to the chassis of the Kurganmashzavod, the question arose of changing the chassis for the SPTP, which received the designation Sprut-SDM1.
+The production volume of the Sprut-SD turned out to be small - only 36 vehicles were delivered to the troops.
+In connection with the transfer of the production of airborne combat vehicles from Volgograd to Kurgan and, accordingly, the transfer of the “family” of armored vehicles for the Airborne Forces to the Kurganmashzavod chassis, the question arose about changing the chassis for the SPTP, which received the designation “Sprut-SDM1”.
 However, this is already a new car.

 You might be interested: